Equilibration of Non-interacting Photons and Quantum Signatures of Chaos: Introduction

 \section{Introduction}

-The interplay between chaos and complexity plays an important role in our daily life and especially in technological applications~\cite{stavroulakis2005chaos,chen2003chaos}.
+Chaos plays an important role in our daily life and especially in technological applications~\cite{stavroulakis2005chaos,chen2003chaos}.
 Classically chaotic systems are well known to be extremely sensitive to small perturbations in the parameters that define them~\cite{lorenz1963deterministic,Eckmann1985}.
-The exploration of these systems is challenging and their importance in our lives is evident from the prediction of the weather forecast~\cite{trevisan2011chaos}, the study of turbulence~\cite{chian2022nonlinear} and fluid dynamics to the behavior of financial markets~\cite{chen2008nonlinear}.
+The exploration of these systems is challenging and their importance in our lives is evident from the prediction of weather forecast~\cite{trevisan2011chaos}, the study of turbulence~\cite{chian2022nonlinear} and fluid dynamics to the behavior of financial markets~\cite{chen2008nonlinear}.
 Of course, such behavior is not restricted to classical systems.

-In the quantum world there are complex systems that exhibit a well-defined semiclassical limit that is chaotic in nature~\cite{Stockmann1990,haake2010,stechel1984quantum}.
+In the quantum world, there are complex systems that exhibit a well-defined semiclassical limit that is chaotic in nature~\cite{Stockmann1990,haake2010,stechel1984quantum}.
 The investigation of the properties of these quantum systems is not simple because far away from the semiclassical limit the notion of phase-space trajectories is not well defined and one needs to look for quantum manifestations of chaotic behavior~\cite{Breslin1997,haake2010}.
 These manifestations are referred to as quantum signatures of chaos (QSOC)~\cite{jalabert1994universal,Breslin1997,haake2010,hamma2021a,hamma2021b} and currently there is a plethora of them, ranging from level statistics~\cite{stechel1984quantum,Delande1986,Hentschel2002}, Lochschmidt echoes~\cite{Gutierrez2009,Yan2020}, out-of-time order correlators~\cite{yoshida2017a,yoshida2017b,hamma2021a,Rammensee2018}, and information scrambling~\cite{Shen2020,mi2021information,sahu2022quantum,Harris2022}.
-In the context of level statistics, it is conjectured~\cite{schmit1984,berry1985,sieber2002,altland2004} that the spectral properties of a system with a chaotic semiclassical limit are related to random matrix theory (RMT) and the symmetries of the system~\cite{Beenakker1997,guhr1998random,Mitchell2010}.
+In the context of level statistics, it is conjectured~\cite{schmit1984,berry1985,sieber2002,altland2004} that the spectral properties of a system with a chaotic semiclassical limit are related to random matrix theory (RMT) and the symmetries of the system~\cite{Beenakker1997,guhr1998random,Mitchell2010, salazar2024matrixensemblearbitrarycomplex}.
 Experimental demonstrations of QSOC are abundant in diverse communities such as nuclear physics\cite{guhr1998random}, cold atoms~\cite{Moore1994,Moore1995}, trapped ions~\cite{landsman2019verified} and superconducting qubits~\cite{Roushan2017,Zha2020}.